mmycin/zigport/README.md

 ## Contributing

-We welcome contributions!
+Love `zigport`?
+Want to make it even better?
 Feel free to open issues or submit pull requests on GitHub.
-If `zigport` made your life easier, buy us a virtual coffee! ☕️
+If `zigport` saved you hours of headache, consider buying us a virtual coffee ☕️!

+---

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

+Note: Also, check out [RustPort](https://github.com/mmycin/rustport) – a similar tool that generates TypeScript FFI bindings for Rust libraries.
+Because Rust needs love too!